JulianV123/Othello-COEN244/README.md

-The coen244_assignment2 folder contains all of the .cpp and .h files written to program a functionning Othello implementation using C++
+The coen244_assignment2 folder contains all of the .cpp and .h files written to program a functionning Othello implementation using C++.
+The List of Changes word file contains a UML diagram of the project